BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 This transition, from the certainties of modern logic to the open-endedness of computation, anticipates the *postmodern condition*: an era not of clear foundations, but of recursive limits, undecidable structures, and generative paradoxes.
 Maybe Richard Rorty was right after all: the view of philosophy---including mathematics and physics---as the faculty that has traditionally aimed to uncover timeless, foundational truths---something like the "*mirror of nature*" (a metaphor he critiques in earlier work {cite}`rorty:1979`)---might have outlived its usefulness.
-We may should surrender the idea of discovering universal truths and instead focus on *cultural* and *linguistic creativity*.
+We may well surrender the idea of discovering universal truths and instead focus on *cultural* and *linguistic creativity*.
 Instead of asking for *Truth* we may want to ask for usefulness and communicative effectiveness.
 Plato was wrong to call the Truth the Good.
 Since then we moved from the *love of God* to the *love of Truth* to the *love of our inner-self*.
-Maybe its time to stop worshipping anything absolute or universal but to recognize that our language, our consciousness and our community is a contingent product of history---that, contrary to Hegel, nothing is necessarily as it is; everything could be different.
+Maybe it's time to stop worshipping anything absolute or universal but to recognize that our language, our consciousness and our community is a contingent product of history---that, contrary to Hegel, nothing is necessarily as it is; everything could be different.

 There is no "God's-eye view" from which we can assess all perspectives neutrally.
 For Rorty, language---including mathematical, physical and computational language---is contingent.
-His confederate, Derrida, shuttered the philosophical tradtion by showing that what we take as *literal* or *proper* meanings are built upon layers of methophor that have become naturalized through repetition {cite}`derrida:1974`.
+His confederate, Derrida, shattered the philosophical tradition by showing that what we take as *literal* or *proper* meanings are built upon layers of metaphor that have become naturalized through repetition {cite}`derrida:1974`.
 Terms like *substance*, *subject*, *truth*, and Heidegger's *Being* have roots in sensory or physical metaphors that we can not escape---we can not go outside or beyond language and language does not provide a transparent link to a stable, pre-given reality.

 But metaphors are existential.
-They are, in fact, so existiantial that our own invention might only be successful if, by bringing forth our own metaphors, we are able to form a new world.
+They are, in fact, so existential that our own invention might only be successful if, by bringing forth our own metaphors, we are able to form a new world.
 By shaping how we conceptualize and interact with the world, metaphors play a crucial role in the formation of both personal identities and comprehensive philosophical systems.
 They have a foundational role in the realms of human experience.
 Therefore, we should take them seriously not because they refer to the "really real" but because they mean a lot to us.
-I mean I am a programmer, all of our language from *trees*, *heaps*, *objects* to *inheritance* and *composition* is methaphorical.
+I mean I am a programmer, all of our language from *trees*, *heaps*, *objects* to *inheritance* and *composition* is metaphorical.

 Meaning is always mediated by a network of other signs and shaped by cultural, historical, and metaphorical contexts.
 It arises from *difference* within language itself---a word is not pointing directly to a thing but it gets its meaning by how it differs from other words.